ragardner/tktrees/DOCUMENTATION.md

 - Clear all tagged IDs clears all tagged IDs and the associated drop-down boxes.
 This is not an Undo-able action.

 Please note that when you undo a change not related to details such as copying or deleting an ID any IDs without parents and children in any hierarchy will be placed into the FIRST hierarchy.

-#### Format Menu

-- Sort sheet gives you two options for sorting the sheet:
-    - Sort by tree: This button sorts the sheet in the order that the IDs occur in the tree.
-    - Sort by column: Using this button and the two drop-down boxes to its right you can sort the sheet using a basic natrual sorting order, numbers taking priority.
-- Autosort treeview IDs re-sorts the order of all treeview IDs and children, this is on by default but if you disable it the order of IDs will not longer be automatically alphanumerically maintained.
-You can manually set your own treeview IDs order by uncheck-ing this option and then pressing right click and holding over the desired ID and then dragging it to the desired location.
-- Date format switches the date format for the program, it will try to change formats for conditional formatting and details for all date columns.

 #### View Menu